bug-king-solver/html2json/readme.md

 ## Description

-This is a JavaScript program that converts HTML code to a JSON object.
+This is a node module that converts HTML code to a JSON object.

 ## Table of Contents